-MATH& 163: Calculus 3
+MATH& 153 : Calculus III

 This course will expand on the applications and techniques of differentiation learned in the first and second quarters.
 It will introduce the student to the calculus of sequences and series and the use of the MacLauren and Taylor series to approximate functions.
 It will introduce the student to the calculus of curvilinear functions and the concept of the vector and vector functions.
-It will also introduce the concept of a partial derivative and the maximization of functions given in more than one independent variable.